Cas-07/EdSquared_documentation/support.md

   - If you forget your password, you can reset it by following the **"Forgot Password"** procedure outlined above.

 ## Tutor and Student Features

-### How do tutors create an admin account?

-1. **Sign Up**: Tutors can create an admin account by signing up on the app and checking the checkbox that says **"Tutor"**.
-2. **Email Verification**: You will receive a verification email with a code.
-3. **Verify Account**: Use the code from the email to verify your account.
-4. **Connect with Students**: Once verified, you can send your unique verification code to your students to connect with them.
-5. **Dashboard Integration**: As students register using your code, they will appear in your tutor dashboard.

 ### What data can tutors and students see?